 Ineke van de Laak's professional experience includes 10 years at KLM, Royal Dutch Airlines, and 10 years as the training manager at the Intercontinental Amstel Hotel in Amsterdam, which is considered the finest hotel in The Netherlands.
 She is internationally certified as a hospitality and management trainer.
 At our Academy, she teaches butling plus Etiquette & Protocol.
-Mrs. van de Laak is also responsible for implementing change management structures for our corporate clients.

 After her education, she started working for a traditional law firm.
 Working in an environment where integrity is in place at all times under any circumstance, felt right.
 However, she also felt that the world had so much more to offer.
 Therefore, she applied for a position at the Royal Dutch Airline company, KLM.
 Her loyalty towards this national service product maintained almost eleven years.
 She provided international and professional service, for passengers and their families, leading an operational team and focus on time management.
 These important aspects in her day to day profession developed Mrs. van de Laak in various ways.

 After 11 years, Mrs. van de Laak decided to expand her world of knowledge and experience again.
 She thought thoroughly about setting goals to achieve fulfillment in her profession and desired becoming part of a team that expands hospitality from the heart.
 She succeeded in her personal mission.
 Her application with the InterContinental Amstel Amsterdam was a fact in 2000.
 This famous boutique, 146 years old, hotel, visited by royalties, presidents, and celebrities, is internationally acknowledged with awards, prices, stars, and diamonds.
 The Amstel Hotel found in Mrs van de Laak the perfect candidate to carry out "service from the heart".
 In her operational position as duty manager, she was responsible for the rooms division and for the food and beverage departments.